galaxy-cli/cloudsync/README.md

 1. Ensure you have `rclone` configured with your desired cloud remotes.
    Example: setting up Box remote named `Box`, Google Drive named `Google`, etc.

-2. Place the script file somewhere on your system, e.g., `~/scripts/cloudsync.sh`.
+2. Place the script file somewhere on your system, e.g., `~/scripts/cloudsync`.

 3. Make the script executable:

-`chmod +x cloudsync.sh`
+`chmod +x cloudsync`

 4. Run the script directly, or create an alias or cron job to automate backups.